echaussidon/fastpm-python/docker/Readme.md

     * download it at NERSC
     * Use shifter command to use the container

+**Remark:** to install lunix package with geographic location, you need to disable the question with (for slurm-client here): `RUN DEBIAN_FRONTEND=noninteractive apt-get install --yes slurm-client`

 ## 2. How to build a docker image ?

     * To build the image (warning installing MPICH is quite long) run `docker build -t edmondchau/fastpm-python .`